Home

 - summary

-The documentation is developed over time as material is reviewed, structured, and clarified.
+The documentation develops over time as material is reviewed, structured, compared, and clarified.

-Copyright is respected: content is summarized and analyzed without reproducing protected material extensively.
+Copyright is respected.
+Content is summarized, analyzed, and explained without reproducing protected material extensively.

 Documentation principles¶